-- To understand the tools and techniques to build and maintain high performance teams - To understand the importance of clear goals, roles, and processes for conducting effective and productive teams - To gain the ability to use the resources of the team to identify and overcome obstacles. - To gain ability to run effective team meetings that produce results - To obtain the skills for team communication strategies, tools, and techniques to assurepositive outcomes. - To give Feedback for Improved Performance
+- 1. To understand the tools and techniques to build and maintain high performance teams - 2.
+To understand the importance of clear goals, roles, and processes for conducting effective and productive teams - 3.
+To gain the ability to use the resources of the team to identify and overcome obstacles. - 4.
+To gain ability to run effective team meetings that produce results - 5.
+To obtain the skills for team communication strategies, tools, and techniques to assure positive outcomes. - 6.
+To give Feedback for Improved Performance

-- 1. Apply facilitative leadership skills to promote team communication, collaboration, and performance. - 2.
-Gain Confidence and ability to deal effectively with challenging team situations. - 3.
-Ability to use ongoing evaluation and feedback tools to monitor team progress, tools for team problem-solving and goal attainment. - 4.
-Utilize teamwork tools that are used to align individuals to be as effective as team members. - 5.
-Receive and integrate feedback on decision-making practices, conflict resolution skills, and teamwork behaviors with the support of a team-based coach. - 6.
-Manage Conflict in Organization
+COs Course Outcomes Blooms Level CO1 Relate facilitative leadership skills to promote team communication, collaboration, and performance.
+Apply CO2 Define Confidence and ability to deal effectively with challenging team situations.
+Understand CO3 Correlate the ongoing evaluation and feedback tools to monitor team progress, tools for team problem-solving and goal attainment.
+Analyze CO4 Develop teamwork tools that are used to align individuals to be as effective as team members.
+Create CO5 Appraise and integrate feedback on decision-making practices, conflict resolution skills, and teamwork behaviors with the support of a team-based coach.
+Evaluate CO6 Connect and manage Conflict in Organization Analyze